 How will digital asset managment transform in this new reality?

 Done right, these new capabilities using AI-technologies may save hours of administrative time in the business-wide organisation of marketing, managing files and videos.
 It gives next-gen marketers the ability to automate and streamline daily processes.
 It will also create new jobdescriptions as well as a lot of new applications.
 What the new ChatGPT4 with its new abilities can do in DAMs will probably change the whole way how to search, archive and produce context and information.
+This enhancement promises better categorisation, metadatageneration, content creation, and search capabilities, leading to an overall improvement in DAM systems.
+To go further, it can recommend to a prompt content for the user because it understands the content and context.

 DALL·E 2023 - Create an image of the techno hype of AI in a communicative manner.